Connect your NMEA 0183 and NMEA 2000 marine electronics with an onboard computer

 To transfer NMEA 2000 data from the NMEA 2000 The network to a PC is a simple process thanks to the Actisense NMEA 2000 to PC Gateway (NGT-1).
 NGT-1 is sold as two; variants, but in most scenarios (where the computer has a USB port) the NGT-1-USB is the product of your choice because it allows "plug and play".

-An important point to note: The application used with the NGT-1 is responsible for configuring the NGT-1 for each session when it opens the COM port to the NGT-1.
+An important point to note: The application used with the NGT-1 is responsible for configuring the NGT-1 for each session when it opens the COM port of the NGT-1.
 For example, the NMEA Reader will by default set NGT-1 to "Receive:All".
 This means that the NGT-1 will receive all PGNs available on; the NMEA2000 network and it will appear in the NMEA Reader.

 Så What do you do with all this data once it reaches the computer?